Let’s face it. Health insurance can be complicated, and signing up for coverage that is best for you and your family can be confusing.

 But if you wait and sign up between December 15th and January 15th, your coverage won’t begin until February 1st.
 Sign up between January 16th and January 31st, and your coverage doesn’t start until March 1st.

 That’s why it’s very important to start looking and comparing plans as early as possible.
-Make sure to enroll by December 15th so you’ll have coverage for all of 2017.
+Make sure to enroll by December 15th so you’ll have coverage.

 3. What kind of coverage is best for my family and me?